mikaelhg/criu-x11-poc/README.md

 This POC explores just exactly how to control those conditions, so that CRIU will do its job predictably every time.

+## Building CRIU for Amazon Linux 2

+The CRIU build is silently dependent on the `which` command being available, or the build will fail with the error "`basename: missing operand`".
+Thus, we need to install the `which` package.

 ## Running the JVM with CRIU.

 Set `-XX:-UsePerfData` so that the JVM won't create the perf data directories and files